Philip Mazzei: Biography

 After Poland was partitioned between Russia and Prussia in 1795, Mazzei, along with the rest of the Polish court, was given a pension by the Russian crown.
 He later spent more time in France, becoming active in the politics of the French Revolution under the Directorate.
 When Napoleon overthrew that government Mazzei returned definitively to Tuscany, settling in Pisa where in 1796 he married Antonina Tonini, with whom he had a daughter, Elisabetta, in 1798.

 Mazzei always remained nostalgic for Virginia and his American friends, who hoped for his return and with whom he never interrupted his epistolary contact.
-He died in Pisa in 1816 without ever returning to America.
-After his death the remainder of his family returned to the United States at the urging of Jefferson.
+He died in Pisa on 19 March 1816 without ever returning to America.
+After his death, the remainder of his family returned to the United States at the urging of Jefferson.
 They settled in Massachusetts and Virginia.

 He was buried at the Suburbano Cemetery in Pisa.